hpcleuven/VscDocumentation/source/data/user_access.rst

     $ irods-setup | bash

 - If you want to connect from any login nodes of other universities' HPC cluster, you should execute:

 ::

     $ ssh login.hpc.kuleuven.be irods-setup | bash

+In any case, any attempt to login to the Tier-1 or Tier-2 HPC clusters at KU Leuven will invite you to open the HPC Firewall url, which in turn forwards to your institutional login page.
+Therefore, please note that you can't login to iRODS in an automated fashion.
+More information can be found on the `HPC Firewall page <https://firewall.vscentrum.be/>`__.

 These commands will activate a temporary token for a period of 7 days.
 After the 7 days have passed you will need to reactivate your access by re-executing one of these commands again.